EVikramss/StockSim/README.md

 	a) cdk bootstrap
 	b) cdk deploy (enter y when prompted - deployment should complete within 3 minutes) or
 	c) cdk synth - to get the cloudformation template for review and manual creation.
-6) Once deployment is complete, login to the ec2 instance (BuildBox) from aws console once instance is accessible
+6) Once deployment is complete, login to the ec2 instance (BuildBox) from aws console when instance status shows as checks passed.
 7) Navigate to '/home/ec2-user/artifacts/scripts/envSetup' and run 'aws configure' to setup access keys.
 Then run 'nohup ./setupEnv.sh &'
 	Note: In case artifacts folder is not present, follow below steps to set it up (replace aws_account_id with the aws account id value) cd /home/ec2-user